kristovatlas/k3yword/README.md

-# random-homogylph-generator
+# k3yword
-Bypass keyword based censorship
+Converts text to Unicode variants that are easily read by humans but difficult for censorship algorithms to spot.

 How to use:
 1. In the GitHub interface, click Code -> Download ZIP.